samueljohnsegun148/timer-quiz/README.md

 ## Testing

-To have an idea of it works []
+To have an idea of it works, you may want to play with [this demo  to see how it works](https://samueljohnsegun148.github.io/timer-quiz/).

 ## Collaboration

 You are welcome to improve this project.
-To clone this repository, use ``` git clone  X```, where X is the repo [link](https://github.com/samueljohnsegun148/timer-quiz.git).
-You may want to play with [this demo  to see how it works](https://samueljohnsegun148.github.io/timer-quiz/).
+To clone this repository, use ``` git clone  X```, where X is the link to my repository for this work [link](https://github.com/samueljohnsegun148/timer-quiz.git).